tamasdancsi/ios-full-screen-modal/README.md

 * `displayContent`: you can send an `AnyView` object which will be presented modally
 * `close`: you can close your modal by sending a request on this one

+## Integration

+Select you main project.
+On the Swift packages tab, tap on the `+` icon to add a new dependency.
+Enter `git@github.com:tamasdancsi/ios-full-screen-modal.git`, hit next twice and you're ready to go.

 ## Usage

 An example project can be found in the `Example` folder.